 We highlight the pros, cons & features of the ABC.

-Luckily, when you take out an equity release loan, you are allowed to move into another home, sell your current home and then move your equity release plan to the new house.
-No problem.
+Luckily, when you take out an equity release loan, you’re allowed to move into another home.
+You need to sell your current home and then move your equity release plan to the new house.
 In recent years, equity release has been amazingly flexible in that regard.